-Whether you’re “falling back” (losing sunlight, gaining sleep), or, as is the case on March 8th, “springing forward” (gaining sunlight, losing that precious hour of Zs), the change in time can be disorienting.
+Whether you’re “falling back” (losing sunlight, gaining sleep), or “springing forward” (gaining sunlight, losing that precious hour of Zs), the change in time can be disorienting.
 The best way to stave off zombie-like behavior?
 Prepare for a reset.
-Here are 6 simple steps to revamp your sleep cycle so you can reset your clock and feel great during Daylight Savings and all the days in between.
+Here are 7 simple steps to revamp your sleep cycle so you can reset your clock and feel great during Daylight Savings and all the days in between.

-- Just say no to blue light in the bedroom.
+1. Say no to blue light in the bedroom

 Devices that emit blue light (think: your phone iPad, computer, and pretty much any screen you’re using) reset your circadian rhythm and suppresses production of the hormone melatonin, which helps control sleep-wake cycles.
 To avoid blue light-induced sleeplessness, try banning devices from the bedroom or at least using one of the many tech tools that can help reduce harm.

-- Establish a solid sleep schedule ahead of time.
+2. Establish a solid sleep schedule ahead of time

 Going to bed and waking up at the same time (weekends included) is crucial to staying on track.
 Plan out your Daylight Savings sleep/wake schedule before the day hits, and slowly work your way up to it.
 For example, if your bedtime goal is 10 p.m., start slowly adjusting your current bedtime by 15 minutes each night until you hit 9 p.m. just before Daylight Savings — then when Daylight Savings hits, you’ll already be primed for that 10 p.m. curfew.

-- Cut the caffeine (or at least cut back).
+3. Cut the caffeine (or at least cut back)

 Your daily cappuccino might be compromising your rest.
 To counteract the effects of too much buzz, make sure you’re sticking to less than 400 mg of caffeine (roughly the amount found in four cups of brewed coffee) per day, and if you’re still having trouble sleeping at night, cut that number down gradually and aim to drink the last drop before noon.

-- Get physical activity — but don’t overdo it late at night.
+4. Get physical activity — but don’t overdo it late at night

 Exercise can be great for getting better rest — walking for 150 minutes per week can even help people with insomnia get to sleep faster.
 But if you’re sweating it out just before bed and noticing your sleep is disturbed, consider shifting your workouts to a time that doesn’t directly impact your rest.